nrdxp/nrd.sh/content/blog/atom-reforged.md

 to find out which assumptions were load-bearing.
 That's the exact failure mode that formal specifications exist to prevent.

+I'd also seen this movie before.
+Nix started as a research project with no ambition to become production infrastructure.
+When it turned into one anyway, the research-grade architecture came with it, and it's been maintenance hell ever since.
+I didn't want to ship a PoC, accumulate users, and then discover that rearchitecting under load is ten times harder than doing it now.
+Better to take the hit early.

 These problems motivated a ground-up rearchitecture.

 ## The Scope Change: From Nix Format to Generic Protocol